May Day protesters demand more job protections amid pandemic - WTMJ

 “Workers were largely left to fend for themselves while being locked down,” labor leader Josua Mata said.

 In Turkey, a few labor leaders were allowed to lay wreaths in Istanbul’s Taksim Square but riot police stopped many others from reaching the plaza.
-The Progressive Lawyers’ Association said more than 200 people were detained.
+The Istanbul governor’s office said 212 people were taken into custody for breaching coronavirus restrictions.
 Turks are barred from leaving home, except to collect essential food and medicine, under a lockdown until May 17 that aims to halt a surge in infections.
 Protests were also banned around Taksim Square.

-In France, political leaders on the far right and the far left who are expected to be President Emmanuel Macron’s main challengers if he stands for re-election next year tore into his policies and his handling of the pandemic.
-Far-left leader Jean-Luc Melenchon told marchers: “I hope that on May 1, 2022, I can come back to see you as president of the republic.”
+In France, riot police scuffled with demonstrators in Paris and the southern city of Lyon.
+Burning roadblocks threw clouds of smoke into the Paris air.
+Police charged crowds in apparent efforts to catch suspected troublemakers.
+Broadcaster BFM-TV reported that police fired small amounts of tear gas.
+Police in Paris said they made 10 arrests.
+But the majority of the dozens of marches called nationwide in France passed off without incident.

+In Germany, where previous May Day demonstrations have often turned violent, police deployed thousands of officers and warned that rallies would be halted if marchers failed to follow coronavirus restrictions.
+Protests in Berlin called for lower rents, higher wages and voiced other concerns.
+Also marching were far-right coronavirus deniers and opponents of anti-virus measures, police said.

 Karmini reported from Jakarta, Indonesia, and Leicester from Le Pecq, France.
 AP journalists around the world contributed.